HOW MANY STUDENTS ARE ADMITTED TO THE GAP PROGRAM?

 Gap Program students are housed on the AU campus in a residence hall.
 Gap Program students will room with other Gap Program students or other first year students.

 Yes.
 All students living on-campus are required to have a minimum 175-block meal plan.
-However, students may opt to have a larger 200, 225, or 250-block meal plan, or the super plan, which has unlimited meal swipes at the Terrace Dining Room.
+However, students may opt to have a larger 200, 225, or 250-block meal plan.
 Students living off-campus are not required to have a meal plan.

 D.C. law states that all students must have health insurance - through their parents or through AU.
 If a student has insurance by way of their parent’s plan, they can waive AU Health Insurance through their myAU.american.edu portal.
 International Gap Program students must purchase AU health insurance.